qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 You can activate |checkbox| :menuselection:`Automatically save added features` when you are in editing mode.
 Or you can can activate |checkbox|
-:guilabel:`Automatically add points` to the main windows with a certain width and color.
+:guilabel:`Automatically add points` to the map canvas with a certain width and color.

 Activating |checkbox| :guilabel:`Cursor` you can use a slider |slider| to shrink